Real innovation requires risk, which requires trust, says journalist and author Andy Crouch. And trust, he adds, doesn’t happen without love.

 Crouch is a senior editor at Christianity Today International.
 From 2005 to 2008, he was editorial director of the Christian Vision Project.
 Crouch is a classically trained musician and earned his M.Div. from Boston University School of Theology.

-In October 2010, Crouch was a lecturer at the Convocation & Pastors’ School at Duke Divinity School (audio recordings of the lectures are available for free download through iTunes U).
+In October 2010, Crouch was a lecturer at the Convocation & Pastors’ School at Duke Divinity School.
 While at Duke, he spoke with Faith & Leadership about creating cultural change through Christian institutions.
 The video clip is an excerpt from the following edited transcript.

 Q: You’ve said that Christians often lack language to celebrate the glories of institutions like Harvard University.
 Can you talk some about the ways that institutions make the goods of our lives possible?